OhhTuRnz/aero-hand-open/README.md

 ```
 [🎥 Watch the demo](assets/sequence_square.mp4)

-## Teleoperation (Releasing soon!)
+## ROS2 and Teleoperation
-The Teleoperation Module enables real-time remote control of Aero Hand Open using data gloves + robotic arms or compatible robotic interfaces.
-It allows users to map human finger motions to the robotic hand for intuitive grasping and manipulation experiments.

-⚙️ This feature is currently WIP.
+The Aero Hand Open integrates seamlessly with ROS2 humble for advanced robotics applications.
+The ROS2 package includes:

+- **URDF models** for accurate robot simulation and visualization
+- **Launch files** for easy integration with existing ROS2 workflows
+- **Teleoperation support** for real-time hand control
+- **RViz configuration** for 3D visualization and debugging

+Refer to the [`ros2/`](./ros2/) folder for complete setup instructions and examples.

 # Disclaimer
 Aero Hand Open is an open-source research prototype intended for educational and experimental purposes only.